akanainc/twitter-apihook/README.md

 [Akana.com](http://akana.com)

 ## Twitter-API-Hook
-API Hook using SOA Software's Products to interact with the Twitter API.
+API Hook using Akana's Products to interact with the Twitter API.
 Also, integrates with Twitter's OAuth authorization steps.

 ## Twitter API